Mozambique – more than island resorts…

 However, a Mozambique safari is not about ticking off game sightings.
 The wildlife is unused to game vehicles and remains skittish.
 So a safari in Niassa is more about enjoying this vast and untrammeled wilderness.

 Similarly we can only book Nkwichi Lodge if you fly in from the Malawi side.
-(You fly from Lilongwe to Likoma Island and then transfer from there by boat.
+(You fly from Lilongwe to Likoma Island and then transfer by boat.
 (Though you can theoretically access it from the Mozambiquan side. it involves two flight connections and a long road trip.
 It is not a route that we are comfortable to book at this time.
 Sorry!)